algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 **Key hazards**:

 - **Diving Turtles**: Turtles in the game appear in sets of two or three.
 You can jump on them when they are above the water, where they function like logs, supporting the frog.
-However, be cautious of turtles that dive underwater.
+However, the player needs to be wary of the turtles that dive underwater.
 If Frogger is still on a turtle when it dives, he will fall into the water and lose a life.
 To avoid this, players must leap to another floating object before the turtles submerge.
 Additionally, if you jump to the left or right off the edge of a turtle group, Frogger will also fall into the water, leading to the loss of a life.

 _Diving Turtles:_